olle/griddr/README.md

 **vertical split**, **horizontal split**, **left or right aside** as well as **aside on both sides** with either horizontal or vertical splits.
-This can be used as the base for a page-layout, either server-side rendered (the good old way), or for an SPA with micro-frontends, that mount and unmount, as the grid changes.
-It's just an experiment, but perhaps it can serve as inspiration to someone, to take it further.
+This can be used as the base for a page-layout, either server-side rendered (the good old way), or for an SPA with micro-frontends that mounts, and unmounts, as the grid changes.
+It's just an experiment, but perhaps it can serve as inspiration for someone to take it further.

 CSS Grid, is amazing!